AkilSheik/Cone-Detection/README.md

 What did you try and why do you think it did not work: Through trying this appraoch, I was successful in making the two lines go through the cones.
 An improvement would be to pre-process the centroids before applying the KMeans clustering algorithim.
 This is because if there were other objects in the picture that had a very similar color as the orange cones, then it the program would accept that object as a contour.
 This needs to be filtered out through considering otehr aspects of a cone(area for instance).
 In this case, this did not apply.

-Libraries used: cv2 (OpenCV), numpy, scikit-learn
+Libraries used: cv2 (OpenCV), numpy, scikit-learn.
+Used OpenCV for image processing, numpy to store the data points and arrays passed as input and returned from OpenCV.
+Used scikit-learn's KMeans algorithim.